kostya-zero/tesuto/README.md

 # Tesuto

 Tesuto is a minimalist and lightweight tool for testing.
-Tesuto designed to be easy to configure and fast as possible.
+Tesuto designed to be easy to set up and be as fast as possible.
-All jobs are cut into stages.
-Each stage have scripts that will be executabe before main scripts, scripts to run in this stage and environment variables.
-All of this options are specific for each stages.
-At that moment, Tesuto available on Linux only.
-In future I planned to add support for Windows and macOS.
+Tesuto allows developers to focus on solving deployment problems.

-### Installation
+## Installation

 #### From releases

-1. Go to the releases section and choose version which you want to install.
+1. Go to the releases section and select the version you want to install.
 2. Download archive and unpack it.
-3. Place executable file to the place that exists in `PATH` environment variable.
+3. Place executable file to the location that exists in  the `PATH` environment variable.

-> If you cant run executable because `permission denied`, run `sudo chmod +x <path_to_tesuto>` to make it possible to run.
+> If you cant run executable with error `permission denied`, run `sudo chmod +x <path_to_tesuto>` to make it possible to run it.

 #### From crates.io